iesl/author_coref/doc/LARGE_SCALE_EXPERIMENT_NOTES.md

 }
 ```

+Currently, the recommended model parameters for this set up are ```config/coref/DefaultWeightsWithoutTopicsAndKeywords.config```.
+But please note, this may change in the future.

 ## Distributing Coreference ##

 The simplest (though perhaps too naive) way to distribute the coreference work is to split up the coref task file into several chunks and to run a parallel coreference job with a different task file on each machine.
 One machine will run the MongoDB instance-- make sure to specify the name of this machine instead of localhost in the config files.

+## Coming Soon ##

+Code in this project to generate keywords from text and to learn topics.